 You can also order the flower bulbs online.
 First you choose the flowers you like and order them.
 They will be sent to your house in October.
 You need to plant the bulbs in the fall.
-They also seem to stores around Miami, Florida.

-3. Flower parades and tulip festivals
+10. Flower parades and tulip festivals

-Flower parade: Bloemencorso
+Flower parade in april: Bloemencorso

 History of the Dutch tulip